• Skip to primary navigation

 The digestive system begins in the mouth (digestive enzymes in saliva) and then travels to the gut where food is further broken down by stomach acid.

-The gi tract is responsible for breaking down everything that we put into our body, distributing nutrients to wherever it is needed, and then eventually eliminating waste.
+The GI tract is responsible for breaking down everything that we put into our body, distributing nutrients to wherever it is needed, and then eventually eliminating waste.

 The gut communicates to all parts of the body including the brain, cardiovascular, immune, and nervous systems.
 Because of these connections, the gut becomes central to overall health.
 As a result, if the gut is imbalanced, everything is subject to distress and potential dis-ease.